This driver serves for communication with Mitsubishi

 In the PmaCommMsg

-object, the physical addressing is used - the address of the item is defined by the addres in memory and therefore it is necessary to deduce it according to the following table.
+object, the physical addressing is used - the address of the item is defined by the addres in the memory and therefore it is necessary to deduce it according to the following table.

 Recommended values for the Serial link parameters (according to the documentation CPU version V1.21):